multiversx/mx-exchange-docs/docs/faq.md

 Utility:

 - Staking LKMEX in the MEX Staking Farm for rewards
-- Add liquidity to MEX pools*
+- Add liquidity to MEX pools\*

-*The deposited LKMEX are locked in a special smart contract that deposits the equivalent amount of unlocked MEX on the user’s behalf.
+\*The deposited LKMEX are locked in a special smart contract that deposits the equivalent amount of unlocked MEX on the user’s behalf.
 The unlocked MEX comes from a dedicated MEX Liquidity Reserve.

 **Each month (every 30 epochs) a new Locked MEX (LKMEX) is created that will start to be unlocked after 1 year (16.66% per month for the next 6 months).**

 This means there are multiple Locked MEX tokens, each with different unlock schedules.
 There can be Locked MEX #10 which unlocks in October 2022, and Locked MEX 12 which unlocks in December 2022.
 Locked MEX #10 and Locked MEX #12 will always have the same value as the spot value of MEX, but they will be gradually unlocked according to the schedule.

+## What is the LKMEX time lock mechanism?

+LKMEX tokens start unlocking 1 year after their creation, 16.66% each month, meaning it is fully unlocked after 18 months.

+To keep the locking schedule simplified, LKMEX is always locked on the 1st of each month.
+This means that if you earn LKMEX on different days in March, for example, you will always get LKMEX tokens with the 01 March lock schedule.

+## How are Locked MEX tokens merged?

+Locked MEX rewards are issued as tokens with a lock schedule that starts exactly when the first locked rewards become available.
+This results in a number of rewards with different locked schedules.

+To keep things simple, they are periodically and automatically consolidated into a single type of locked token, with a single unlock schedule, which is always set to the 1st of that month.

+For example, if you stake LP tokens on 01 March, 13 March and 27 March, you will get 3 types of tokens, with unlock schedules starting on 01 March, 13 March and 27 March.
+They will be consolidated so the unlock schedule for all of them is set to 01 March.

 ## How many MEX tokens are there?